BryceP-44/Wave-Equation-Tkinter/README.md

 # Wave-Equation-Tkinter
-You can demo any of these uploaded files as they are From a bouncing point mass to a driven vibrating string.
+You can demo any of these uploaded files as they are.
+From a bouncing point mass to a driven vibrating string.
 Uses the built in python GUI toolkit for graphics.
 I recently made a custom 3D graphics formula, so I will be making a 2D wave sheet and a 3D vibrating block soon.